bjaspan/goofy/README.md

 For this test, the server was an EC2 m1.small instance configured with 256 Apache processes but only 10 php-cgi processes.
 I learned:

-* XXX WRONG.
-The server kernel/Apache accepts more than one TCP connection per Apache process, but not even as many as two per Apache process.
+* The server kernel/Apache accepts more than one TCP connection per Apache process, but not even as many as two per Apache process.
 So the "listen queue" is not behaving as I expect.
 It seems like we should expect to get at least 1,280